healthify/fake_idp/README.md

 ## Running in Test

+### Gemfile

 If you are using this gem to provide a Fake IDP server in a test suite, add the gem to the Gemfile:

 ```ruby
 gem 'fake_idp', github: 'healthify/fake_idp'
 ```

+### Configuration

 You can set the relevant variables in a configuration block if they aren't provided as environment variables.
 For example:

 ```ruby
 FakeIdp.configure do |config|